 2) Remote optical detection of nuclear materials (Sponsor: DTRA)

 Optical methods based on the detection of photons in the UV, visible, and IR spectral regions that originate from electronic transitions provide a modality for the detection of nuclear materials that can complement the traditional techniques based on ionizing radiation detection.
-The relative ease with which the electronic excited states can be excited in comparison to nuclear excited states, along with their typically larger population, results in generally stronger, more easily detectable signals with improved statistical significance.
+The relative ease with which the electronic states can be excited in comparison to nuclear states, along with their typically larger population, results in generally stronger, more easily detectable signals with improved statistical significance.
 Optical photons can also readily propagate through the air over extended distances.
-We study filamentation of ultrafast laser pulses in the air as a means to deliver high electric fields needed to excite and/or ionize remote targets at distances on the order of several tens to hundreds of meters.
+We study the filamentation of ultrafast laser pulses in the air as a means to deliver high electric fields needed to excite and/or ionize remote targets at distances on the order of several tens to hundreds of meters.
 Our research of the fundamental science behind the filamentation phenomenon spans three interrelated areas: we investigate the nonlinear propagation of intense, high-peak-power, ultrafast laser pulses, the excitation and ionization of the propagation medium to form the filament channel, and, ultimately, the interaction of the filament with the target.